 - Network tiebreaker.
 Uses an external (to the cluster) IP address to resolve a tie situation.
 In a hybrid deployment, your network tiebreaker might not need to move to Google Cloud initially as long as it is reachable from the cluster nodes.
 After your cluster runs on Google Cloud, however, a good practice is to create the tiebreaker in a different zone or use the Google Cloud metadata server as the tiebreaker.

 - NFS tiebreaker.
 The NFS tiebreaker resolves tie situations that are based on reserve files that are stored on an NFS v4 server.
 Like with the network tiebreaker, the NFS tiebreaker and the NFS v4 server can also remain in their original location in a hybrid deployment.
 Later, a better practice is to deploy your own NFS server or use partners like Elastifile as the NFS tiebreaker targets on Google Cloud.

-Migrating using Migrate for Compute Engine
+Migrating using Migrate to VMs

 You have a VMware vCenter environment or virtual machines on Amazon Elastic Compute Cloud (Amazon EC2).